hkamran80/articles/markdown/articles/2022-06-15-automating-visualizer-and-thumbnail.md

-I recently was asked to create a set of visualizers and thumbnails for a series of YouTube videos.
-As the number of videos was about ten, I decided to automate the task with TypeScript.
-I began my search for a library or tool that could help me by doing a search for "create a youtube video with javascript".
-This returned a link to a [Fireship YouTube video](https://www.youtube.com/watch?v=deg8bOoziaE) that led to [Remotion](https://www.remotion.dev/).
-Remotion uses React to render content, then renders it out.
-To quote Remotion,
+I was recently asked to create a series of visualizers and thumbnails for an ongoing series of YouTube videos.
+Given that I did not want to spend a lot of time retiming compositions, messing around wihh animations, or dealing with editing multiple text fields per render, I decided to automate the generation with TypeScript.
+My first task was to find a tool that would help me, so naturally, I did a search for "create a youtube video with javascript" (I used JavaScript because it tends to have more results than TypeScript, and most of the results are usually easy enough to convert to TypeScript).
+One of the results that drew my attention was a Fireship video titled ["This was video was made with code.
+But how?"](https://www.youtube.com/watch?v=deg8bOoziaE), which spotlighted [Remotion](https://www.remotion.dev/).

 > The basic idea behind Remotion is that we'll give you a frame number and a blank canvas, and the freedom to render anything you want using React.js.

-**Note: I used [`pnpm`](https://pnpm.io/) instead of `npm`, but you can use whatever you want**
+>
+> *&mdash; Remotion*

+Before we get started, just a heads up that I'm using [`pnpm`](https://pnpm.io) (**p**erformant **npm**), but you can use whatever package manager tickles your fancy.

 First, I created the project using `pnpm create video`, as listed by Remotion's [Getting Started page](https://www.remotion.dev/docs).
 With the sample Hello World project ready, I opened it up in Visual Studio Code (my text editor of choice) via the interactive prompt's "open in VS Code" option.